vogdb/english-study-plan/grammar.md

   If I'd gone to the party last night, I would have met lots of people.
 (I didn't meet lots of people - past)

+### Wish
+- We say '**wish somebody something**' (Luck I a happy birthday etc.).
+But you cannot say 'I wish that something happens'.
+We use **hope** in this situation.
+  I wish you a pleasant stay here.
+  I hope you have a pleasant stay here.
+- I **wish I could** (do something)= I regret that I cannot do it I'm sorry I have to go.
+I wish I could stay longer. (but I can't)
+- I **wish I could have** (done something) = I regret that I could not do it I hear the party was great.
+I wish I could have gone. (but I couldn't go)
+- We use **I wish ... would** when we would like something to happen or change.
+Usually, the speaker doesn't expect this to happen.
+  I wish it would stop raining so I could play outside.
+  I wish you'd do(= you would do) something instead of just sitting and doing nothing
+- **I wish ... wouldn't** ... to complain about things that people do repeatedly I wish you wouldn't keep interrupting me
+- We use **I wish ... would ...** to say that we want something to happen.
+But we do not use **I wish ... would ...** to say how we would like things to be
+  I wish Sarah would come. (= I want her to come)
+  I wish Sarah was (or were) here now. (not I wish Sarah would be)

+### Passive
+- The passive is **be (is/was etc.) + past participle** (done/cleaned/seen etc.)
+  I am employed by a company (present)
+  How is it made?
+  This house was built in 1961 (past)
+  When was TV invented?
+- Infinitive passive: (to) **be + done/cleaned/seen**
+  Something must be done before its too late.
+  I want to be left alone.
+  The man couldn't walk and had to be carried
+  The room will be cleaned later.
+- Perfect passive: (to) **have/had been + done/cleaned/seen**
+  The room should have been cleaned.
+  If you had locked the car, it wouldn't have been stolen.
+  Have you ever been bitten by a dog?
+  The room looked nice.
+It had been cleaned.
+- Continuous perfect: **am/is/are + being (done)**
+  The room is being cleaned at the moment.
+  The room was being cleaned when I arrived.
+- When we use these verbs in the passive, most often we begin with the person: **offer, give, ask, pay, show, teach, tell**.
+The trick of them is that we can change passive subjects.
+  The police were given the information.
+  The information was given to the police.
+- The passive of doing/seeing etc. is **being done/being seen** I don't like being told what to do
+  We kissed without being seen
+- I **was born** not I am born
+- You can use **get** instead of **be** in the passive There was a fight at the party, but nobody got hurt. (nobody was hurt) I don't get invited to many parties. (= I'm not invited)
+- We use **get** only when things happen.
+  Jessica is liked by everybody. (not gets liked - this is not a 'happening')
+- **get** exceptions which are not passive: get married, get divorced, get lost, get dressed, get changed.
+- It is **said to**.
+Other verbs are possible: alleged believed considered expected known reported thought understood.
+  It is said that he is 108 years old (People say that he is ...)
+  He is said to be 108 years old. (the same as above) It **is alleged** that Bob **hit** a policeman.
+  Bob **is alleged to have hit** a policeman
+  It is alleged that the man was driving at 110 miles an hour.
+  The man is alleged to have been driving at...
+- In some cases (it is) **supposed to** ... = (it is) **said to** I want to see that film.
+It's supposed to be good.
+  It was supposed to be a joke

+### Have something done
+- We use **have something done** to say that we arrange for somebody else to do something for us.
+  Lisa had the roof repaired. (=she arranged for somebody else to repair it) Did you have those curtains made?
+- Order is important.
+The past participle (repaired/cut etc.) is after the object We are having the house painted this week
+  Your hair looks nice.
+Have you had it cut?
+- **get** is possible instead of **have**
+  When are you going to get the roof repaired?
+- We use **have something done** to say that something happens to somebody or their belongings.
+Often what happens is not nice
+  Gary had his nose broken in a fight

+### Reported speech
+- You want to tell somebody what Paul said.
+  Direct speech.
+Paul said 'I'm feeling ill'
+  Reported speech.
+Paul said that he was feeling ill.
+  I told Lisa that I didn't have any money.
+- We can leave out **that**.
+  Paul said he was feeling ill.
+- In general, the present form in direct speech changes to the past form in reported speech
+  Anna: My parents are fine.
+  Later you say: Anna said that her parents were fine.
+  Anna: I'll phone you when I get back.
+Later: Anna told she would phone me when she got back
+- The past simple can usually stay the same in reported speech, or you can change it to the past perfect Paul said 'I woke up feeling ill, so I didn't go to work.'
+  Paul said (that) he woke up feeling ill, so he didn't go to work.
+  Paul said (that) he had woken up feeling ill, so he hadn't gone to work.

 ### Articles
 - Articles before countable